MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

 ## Enable logging to Application Insights

 Logging to Application Insights has been enabled in all services except for the catalog service.
-Complete the following steps to implement Application Insights in the catalog service, found in the *src/Services/Catalog/Catalog.API* directory.
+Complete the following steps to implement Application Insights in the catalog service.

 1. Install the supporting Application Insights NuGet packages: